 It was obvious from the heavy shelling which we were undergoing, and which was falling in the town, that any attempt at falling in the battalion for attack, as had been anticipated, was out of the question.
 We were fortunate in coming on a large trench between us and the town, into which I turned the battalion while I went forward to reconnoitre for the Brigadier, who I was most fortunate in finding fairly soon.
 He told me Gilbert Hamilton, Grenadiers, had been heavily gassed, & was unfit for duty.
 The battalion had got scattered, and a considerable portion of it was lost.
 The Brigadier gave me orders to bring up my battalion, and, along with what remained of the Grenadiers, to arrange & carry through the attack on Hill 70.

-Having got my battalion along the trench to a suitable street to arrive at my jumping off place, where I found 4th Bn.
-Gren.
-Gds. under Miles Ponsonby in some light trenches, S. of the town.
+Having got my battalion along the trench to a suitable street to arrive at my jumping off place, where I found 4th Battalion Grenadier Guards under Miles Ponsonby in some light trenches, south of the town.
 He told me he had only some 200 men.
 I arranged to attack the position the Grenadiers directing on the left, my Prince of Wales’ Company with a frontage of 2 platoons prolonging to the right of the Grenadiers: my No. 3 Coy supporting Grenadiers: my No.2 supporting Prince of Wales’: No.4 Coy I kept in hand.

 I launched my attack at 5.30 pm, the Brigadier having told me the 2 essential positions on our left had been taken by the 2nd Guards’ Brigade.